What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

 To Detect Critical Congenital Heart Disease (CCHD)

-Cardiovascular abnormalities are the top category of congenital malformations which affects 7–8 out of 1,000 newborn babies.
+Cardiovascular abnormalities are the top category of congenital malformations, which affect 7 to 8 out of 1,000 newborn babies.
 Monitoring oxygen saturation is an understated way of improving the early discovery of CCHD in asymptomatic infants, consequently lessening the possibility of other health complications or even mortality.

 Detecting CCHDs early expedites medical intervention, reducing the risk of severe or very severe onset symptoms.
 This approach leads to improved outcomes for those affected.